MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

 If you are the owner of an Office 365 group, you can restore the group yourself by following these steps.

-1) Access the deleted groups page by logging in to this link: https://outlook.office.com/people/group/deleted or log in to Outlook for Web (OWA), select the **Manage groups** option under the **Groups** node, and then choose **Deleted**.
+1. On the [deleted groups page](https://outlook.office.com/people/group/deleted), select the **Manage groups** option under the **Groups** node, and then choose **Deleted**.

-2) The Office 365 groups deleted by the owner will be displayed on the right hand pane.
-To restore a group, click on the **Restore** tab next to the group you want to restore.
+2. Click on the **Restore** tab next to the group you want to restore.

-If the deleted group doesn't appear here, the group owner should contact a person with administrative permissions.
+If the deleted group doesn't appear here, contact an administrator.

-If you're a user who wants to restore an Office 365 group, ask a person in your business with administrative permissions to do these steps for you.
-For larger businesses, this should mean the internal help desk/technical support team.
+If you're a user who wants to restore an Office 365 group, ask an administrator to do these steps for you or contact your help desk.

 If you've deleted a group, it will be retained for 30 days by default.
 This 30-day period is considered a "soft-delete" because you can still restore the group.
 After 30 days, the group and its associated contents are permanently deleted and cannot be restored.